circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Image Variants

-**Note:** CircleCI maintains variants, which can be added to the main image name as follows:
+CircleCI maintains variants of convenience images.
+These can be created by adding optional suffixes to the end of image tags.

-- `-browsers`: Includes browsers and libraries normally used for windowing.
-- `-node`: Includes Node.js in addition to the core language for polyglot applications.

-**Note:** If you choose to use the `latest` tag the image may change unexpectedly and create surprising results.
+**Note:** If you choose to use the `latest` tag, the image may change unexpectedly and create surprising results.

+### Language Image Variants

+- `-node`: includes Node.js for polyglot applications
+- `-browsers`: includes Java 8, PhantomJS, Firefox, and Chrome
+- `-node-browsers`: a combination of the `-node` and `-browsers` variants

+### Service Image Variants

+- `-ram`: variants that use the RAM volume to speed up builds

 <hr>

 {% assign images = site.data.docker-image-tags | sort %}